 Whether you are an independent artist or part of a business

-There are upsides and downsides to being an independent artist as well as to being part of a business.
+There are upsides and downsides to being an independent artist and being part of a business.
 One of the upsides of being part of a business is that the marketing is handled by someone else.
 They deliver the clients, you do the work and everyone gets paid.
-Independent artists are usually responsible for their own marketing.
-This includes building up their brand, creating a website, reaching out to potential customers, etc.
+Independent artists are usually responsible for their marketing.
+This includes building their brand, creating a website, reaching out to potential customers, etc.

 Being part of a business has its advantages too.
 They provide you with the tools needed to run your business efficiently.
 They help you reach new markets and expand your client base.
 The biggest advantage of having a business is that you can delegate tasks to others.
 For example, you can hire people to do things like printing, shipping, accounting, etc.

-If you are an independent artist working on your own, you are probably going to be spending most of your time on the actual art.
+If you are an independent artist working on your own, you will probably spend most of your time on the actual art.
 This means that you would have less time to market yourself.
-On the other hand, if you are part of a business, you can focus your attention on getting clients while still delegating tasks to others.
+On the other hand, if you are part of a business, you can focus on getting clients while still delegating tasks to others.

 Delivery dates

-If you are an independent artist and you are delivering your products directly to your customer, you are likely to face delays.
-If you are part of a company, they will typically deliver your product to the customer.
+If you are an independent artist delivering your products directly to your customer, you will likely face delays.
+If you are part of a company, they will deliver your product to the customer.

 Your location and what other artists in your area charge

-Charging more than other artists in your area will mean customers going to them not you.
+Charging more than other artists in your area will mean customers going to them, not you.
 If the quality of your work is markedly better than theirs, you may get away with this.
-In fact, it could work to your advantage.
-The internet enables us to market and sell to a wider customer base.
+It could work to your advantage.
+The internet enables us to market and sell to a wider customer base.ย

 How much competition there is in your market

 Fierce competition is notorious for pushing prices down.
-This is where it becomes more important to not only carve your own niche, but to position yourself as a sought-after artist in it.
+This is where it becomes more important to not only carve your niche but to position yourself as a sought-after artist in it.
 Low competition may indicate low demand.
-The ideal place to be is low/medium competition and high demand.
+The ideal place to be is low/medium competition and high demand.ย

 What type of equipment you use